 Anna Gillingham, co-founder of the Orton-Gillingham approach, put it this way: “Go as fast as you can, but as slow as you must.”

-With older learners, you will probably go much faster than you would with a younger child, but be prepared to slow down if you reach a concept that your child doesn’t understand.
+With older learners, you will probably go much faster than you would with a younger student, but be prepared to slow down if you reach a concept that your student doesn’t understand.
 Your goal is to achieve mastery.

-When your child can teach a spelling concept back to you, it’s a good sign that he or she has mastered a concept or group of words and is ready to move on.
-But if your child has to stop and think it through or seems challenged, spend more time on that particular lesson.
+When your student can teach a spelling concept back to you, it’s a good sign that he or she has mastered a concept or group of words and is ready to move on.
+But if your student has to stop and think it through or seems challenged, spend more time on that particular lesson.

-Older children will need to have the program customized to meet their needs, with specific customizations determined by a child’s prior spelling knowledge.
-Merry Marinello, one of our customer service reps, encountered this situation with her own children.
-When Merry started using All About Spelling Level 1, her children were in sixth and fourth grades, well past the “typical” age for Level 1.
+Merry Marinello, one of our customer service reps, encountered this situation with her own students.
+When Merry started using All About Spelling Level 1, her students were in sixth and fourth grades, well past the “typical” age for Level 1.

-The PDF below explains how Merry customized the first sixteen lessons of AAS Level 1 for her children.
-Of course, you may need to use different customizations for your children, but this may give you some ideas as you start out.
+The PDF below explains how Merry customized the first sixteen lessons of AAS Level 1 for her students.
+Of course, you may need to use different customizations for your students, but this may give you some ideas as you start out.

 Jamie Martin shared a blog post about teaching her teenage son with All About Spelling.